belle2/basf2/online_book/basf2/various_additions.rst

 In order to reduce the number of background clusters included, we first define a minimum cluster energy according to the region in the ECL the cluster is found:

-.. admonition:: Excercise
+.. admonition:: Exercise
-   :class: excercise stacked
+   :class: exercise stacked

    Create a particle list, called ``gamma:brems``, with photons following the next cuts: